ncx-co/woodchuck/docs/protocol.md

   * label - string or numeric
   * sampling - sampling
   * subplots - list of PLOT (but in the PROTOCOL object, this will be an integer of the number of subplots).
-  * targetLoc - geojson-point
+  * targetLocation - geojson-point
-  * actualLoc - geojson-point
+  * measuredLocation - geojson-point
-  * actualLocAccuracy - float
+  * measuredLocAccuracy - float
   * notes - string
-  * timeCollected - datetime
-  * timeLastEdited - datetime
+  * timestamp - datetime
   * cruiser - email address or string
   * trees - list of TREE
 * TREE